amhhernandez/nodejs-module-creator/README.md

 ## Disclaimer

-I'm not a bash coder, I made it just for fun, so if you feel something needs to be improved, go for it! :)
+I'm not a bash coder, I made it just for fun, so if you feel something needs to be improved, just go for it! :)